This distracted driving program of research had three goals:

 - Begin a national discussion about smartphone addiction potentially interplays with distraction and crashes, and offer solutions.

-To address these goals, CARRS-Q will conduct three research projects:
+To address these goals, CARRS-Q conducted three research projects:

 - Investigate a possible link between addiction and smartphone use while driving and strategies one may use to reduce/prevent smartphone use (Project 1);

 - Examined existing naturalistic and simulator studies to quantify the impact of smartphone use on driving, and compare this to other risky driving behaviours (Project 2); and

 - Develop a methodology that can be applied internationally to track perception and attitudes (Project 3).

 The comprehensive program of research assisted the AAA to develop a distracted driving educational Toolkit.